This post has been updated for 2020.

 After all, an internship isn’t supposed to be a one-way street.
 The experience is best when both the employer and the student get as much — if not more — out of the program than they put into it.

-We’re currently taking applications for our upcoming summer internship program.
+We’re currently taking applications for multiple positions, including internships.
 If you’d like to work in a fast-paced, fun environment for a great hourly wage and a variety of other perks (catered lunches, monthly team outings, and ping pong to name a few), you can apply here or visit our careers page for more information.

 Does your company employ interns?
 Share your tips on keeping them engaged!